Analysis of tensor approximation schemes for continuous functions: Singular value decomposition

 \subsection{Regularity of the eigenfunctions}

 Now, we consider functions $f\in H^k(\Omega_1\times\Omega_2)$.
 In the following, we collect results from \cite{GH14,GH18} concerning the singular value decomposition of such functions.
 We repeat the proof whenever needed for having explicit constants.
-To this end, we define the mixed Sobolev space $H_{\mix}^{k,\ell}(\Omega_1\times\Omega_2)$ by
+To this end, we define the mixed Sobolev space $H_{\mix}^{k,\ell}(\Omega_1\times\Omega_2)$ as a tensor product of Hilbert spaces